 Demarest, NJ 07627

 Bruce Dehnert Before receiving an MFA in ceramics at Alfred University, Bruce Dehnert studied English as an undergraduate.
-He continues to cultivate a written life that weaves together his creative outlook with the knitty gritty of ceramic art creation.
+He continues to cultivate a written life that weaves together his creative outlook with the nitty gritty of ceramic art creation.
 Bruce celebrates the pottery process from kiln construction to dining room table.
 His treatment of form and surface before firing often inform how to interact with the piece after it is fired.
-Dehnert has been published in journals including Studio Potter, Ceramics Monthly, and Ceramics: Art and Perception.
-He recently collaborated on "Simon Leach's Pottery Handbook" praised as "an amazingly detailed, step-by-step text for all major processes in ceramics".
-He currently Director of the ceramics program for Peter's Valley Craft Center.
+Bruce has been published in journals including Studio Potter, Ceramics Monthly, and Ceramics: Art and Perception.
+He recently collaborated on Simon Leach's Pottery Handbook praised as "an amazingly detailed, step-by-step text for all major processes in ceramics."
+He is currently Director of the ceramics program at Peter's Valley Craft Center.